Serhiy Tkach: Murders

-In 1984, young women and girls began to noticeably disappear across Dnipropetrovsk Oblast, Kharkiv Oblast, Zaporizhzhia Oblast and Crimea in eastern Ukraine, near where Tkach lived and worked.
-He targeted female victims, aged between 8 and 18, who were raped, suffocated, and after death were sexually defiled.
+In 1984, schoolgirls and young women began to noticeably disappear across Dnipropetrovsk Oblast, Kharkiv Oblast, Zaporizhzhia Oblast and Crimea in eastern Ukraine, near where Tkach lived and worked.
+He targeted female victims, aged between 8 and 18, who were raped, suffocated, and sexually defiled after their deaths.
 Tkach used his knowledge of criminal investigation procedure to mislead other policemen investigating his killings, such as choosing victims near railway lines recently treated with tar to throw police dogs off his scent.

 Arrest, conviction, and imprisonment

 In August 2005, Tkach attended the funeral of one of his victims.
 Children also in attendance claimed to have seen him with the victim shortly before her death.
 He was arrested at his home in Polohy and admitted to his crimes, claiming to have killed over 100 people until his arrest, and demanded the death penalty.
 In 2008, after a yearlong trial, Tkach was sentenced to life imprisonment for the murder of thirty-seven women and girls over more than two decades.

-Over the years, fifteen men had been wrongly jailed for some of the murders of which Tkach was found guilty, one of whom committed suicide, and another was not released until March 2012.
+Over the years, fifteen men had been wrongly jailed for some of the murders of which Tkach was found guilty, one of whom committed suicide, and another who was not released until March 2012.

 A 2018 Netflix documentary titled Inside the World's Toughest Prisons revealed that Tkach fathered a child while in prison with a woman in her twenties who became infatuated with him after reading an interview in the media.
 She went on to marry Tkach in 2015, who was allowed conjugal visits according to human rights provisions.

 Death

-Tkach died in Prison No. 8 of Zhytomyr, Zhytomyr Oblast, where he was serving his sentence, on 4 November 2018.
+Tkach died in Prison No.8 of Zhytomyr, Zhytomyr Oblast, where he was serving his sentence, on 4November 2018.
 The cause of death was heart failure.
-Tkach was buried on 7 November by the prison staff as none of his relatives had claimed the body.
+Tkach was buried on 7November by prison staff, as none of his relatives claimed the body.